-- Predict cross sections and topologies of various processes - ⇒ Feasibility study Can we find the theoretical particle X? - Simulate background processes to the signal of interest - ⇒ Can devise analysis strategies - Study detector response - ⇒ Optimise trigger & detector selection cuts - Study detector imperfections - ⇒ Can evaluate acceptance corrections - See next week for a discussion of acceptance - Remove the effect of the apparatus from the measurement - → Unfold the data.
+- Predict cross sections and topologies of various processes - $\Rightarrow$ Feasibility study Can we find the theoretical particle X? - Simulate background processes to the signal of interest - $\Rightarrow$ Can devise analysis strategies - Study detector response - $\Rightarrow$ Optimise trigger & detector selection cuts - Study detector imperfections - $\Rightarrow$ Can evaluate acceptance corrections - Remove the effect of the apparatus from the measurement - $\Rightarrow$ Unfold the data.
 Correcting the data for detector effects